- What educational institutions can I study in Europe

 All stages of education are in demand: from preschool to postgraduate education, language programs among adults and children are also popular.

-In most European countries, the national education system has much in common with the Russian: thus, after studying in Russia, a student can transfer to a foreign educational institution and not lose time on additional programs.
-Sometimes schoolchildren study an additional 1-2 years in the preparatory courses if their level of academic and linguistic knowledge is not enough to continue their studies abroad.
-Language classes future schoolchildren and students usually attend before the start of the school year to tighten a foreign language, adapt to the cultural environment and become familiar with the principles of education.
-It should be noted that Russian students consider foreign systems and teaching methods effective and with pleasure leave for Europe to obtain an international diploma, certificate or certificate.
+In most European countries, a student can transfer to a foreign educational institution and not lose time on additional programs.
+Sometimes students study an additional 1-2 years in the preparatory courses if their level of academic and linguistic knowledge is not enough to continue their studies abroad.
+Language classes future students usually attend before the start of the school year to tighten a foreign language, adapt to the cultural environment and become familiar with the principles of education.
+It should be noted that foreign students consider foreign systems and teaching methods effective and with pleasure leave for Europe to obtain an international diploma or certificate.

 What educational institutions can I study in Europe

-The main types of educational institutions in which come Russian and foreigners:
+The main types of educational institutions that foreign students enter:

 Where to study in Europe